|

 raising your hand upwards and backwards a few

-rod tip down.
-Raising your arm increases the size of the 'D' loop and
+the rod tip down.
+Raising your arm increases the size of the

 - Use a 'thrusted backcast' during formation of